BugShooting/BugShooting.Docs/plugin.md

   // Provides an interface for an Output entity. interface IOutput
   {
-    string Name { get; }        // Name of the Output entity. string Information { get; } // Additional information of the Output entity.
+    string Name { get }        // Name of the Output entity. string Information { get } // Additional information of the Output entity.
   }

   // Provides a generic base class for an Output Plugin.
 This class provides methods for managing the IOutput. class OutputPlugin<IOutput>
   {
-    string Name { get; }        // Name of the Output Plugin. string Description { get; } // Description of the Output Plugin.
+    string Name { get }        // Name of the Output Plugin. string Description { get } // Description of the Output Plugin.
-    Image Image64 { get; }      // Symbol of the Output Plugin (Size 64 x 64 pixels).
+    Image Image64 { get }      // Symbol of the Output Plugin (Size 64 x 64 pixels).
-    Image Image16 { get; }      // Symbol of the Output Plugin (Size 16 x 16 pixels)
+    Image Image16 { get }      // Symbol of the Output Plugin (Size 16 x 16 pixels)
-    bool Editable { get; }      // Get the value indicating whether the Output is editable by the user.
+    bool Editable { get }      // Get the value indicating whether the Output is editable by the user.

-    IOutput CreateOutput(IWin32Window Owner); // Creates a new Output.
+    IOutput CreateOutput(IWin32Window Owner) // Creates a new Output.
 This method is called if the user add an Output.
 This method can contains code for opening a form where the properties of the Output can be entered.
 If you want to cancel the creation just return null.
-    IOutput EditOutput(IWin32Window Owner, IOutput Output); // Edit an existin Output.
+    IOutput EditOutput(IWin32Window Owner, IOutput Output) // Edit an existin Output.
 This method can contains code for opening a form where the values of the Output can be changed.
 If you want to cancel the editing just return null.
-    OutputValues SerializeOutput(IOutput Output); // Serialize the Output.
+    OutputValues SerializeOutput(IOutput Output) // Serialize the Output.
-    IOutput DeserializeOutput(OutputValues OutputValues); // Deserialize and return an instance of an Output.
+    IOutput DeserializeOutput(OutputValues OutputValues) // Deserialize and return an instance of an Output.
-    Task<SendResult> Send(IWin32Window Owner, IOutput Output, ImageData ImageData); // Send an image to an Output.
+    Task<SendResult> Send(IWin32Window Owner, IOutput Output, ImageData ImageData) // Send an image to an Output.
   }

 }